Groestlcoin/groestlcoin/doc/REST-interface.md

   can change with active chain or node state and do not currently provide cache validators such as `ETag` or `Last-Modified`.

-If you front `bitcoind` with a reverse proxy or CDN such as Caddy or nginx with the headers-more module, you can override these defaults there.
+If you front `groestlcoind` with a reverse proxy or CDN such as Caddy or nginx with the headers-more module, you can override these defaults there.
 Keep overrides scoped to responses you know are safe to cache more aggressively.